New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Change so that (verse N) where N is any number is considered valid but verse followed by anything other than number is not valid.

+### 0.1.2

+- Update to account for abbrev Adversaria being used instead of WE
+- Don't mark a ")" after a reference as invalid

 ## Extension Development

 Development of the extension can be done as follows: